had a passion for women, a visionary sense of style, and an eye for color and design. With these talents, he created a fashion house unlike any other

 , this tome captures the breathtaking elegance and drama of a unique brand.
 Vanessa Friedman’s text

 places Emilio’s achievements in the context of fashion history, and provides insight into the remarkable Pucci dynasty.Vintage Art Edition limited to just 500 signed and numbered copies, signed by Emilio’s daughter, Laudomia Pucci.
-Each book is bound in an original vintage Pucci fabric and is accompanied by four art prints of original drawings from the designer Emilio Pucci.
+Each book is bound in an original vintage Pucci fabric and is accompanied by four art prints of original drawings by designer Emilio Pucci.